moq-wg/moq-transport/draft-ietf-moq-transport.md

-If a given parameter carries the same information in multiple versions, but might have different optimal values in those versions, there SHOULD be separate SETUP parameters for that information in each version.
+If a given parameter carries the same information in multiple versions, but might have different optimal values in those versions, there SHOULD be separate Setup parameters for that information in each version.

 ## Session initialization {#session-init}

-The first stream opened is a client-initiated bidirectional control stream where the peers exchange SETUP messages ({{message-setup}}).
-All messages defined in this draft are sent on the control stream after the SETUP message.
+The first stream opened is a client-initiated bidirectional control stream where the peers exchange Setup messages ({{message-setup}}).
+All messages defined in this draft are sent on the control stream after the Setup message.
 Control messages MUST NOT be sent on any other stream, and a peer receiving a control message on a different stream closes the session as a 'Protocol Violation'.
 Objects MUST NOT be sent on the control stream, and a